 Aside from simply hosting your website, the best hosting plans also include other key features to help run your blog more effectively, like:

 Free web hosting, while technically “free” can only take you so far.
-It could be the right choice if you have no budget to spend on blogging costs and are still testing the waters with blogging in general, but you’ll be pretty restricted in what you can do with your site.
+It could be the right choice if you have no budget to spend on blogging costs but you’ll be pretty restricted in what you can do with your site.
 The moment you decide to seriously pursue blogging as a way to build a real business, you’ll need to invest in paid web hosting—before you hope to monetize your blog.
-The advantages of paid web hosting over free web hosting include:
+The advantages of paid web hosting over free hosting include:

 - Unlimited ways to monetize your blog without restrictions